PHSKC-APDE/hud_hears/analyses/capstone/README.md

 Finally, a **weighted Cox proportional hazards model** is fit using the `coxph` function and by specifying the `weights` argument.
 Clustering by household ID is once again specified in the `cluster` argument.

-Additionally, this script performs a sensitivity analysis using overlap weights instead of IPTW.
-To carry out the sensitivity analysis, the same steps from the primary analysis are used, where the only difference is in step 2.
+Additionally, this script performs a sensitivity analysis using overlap weights (OW) instead of IPTW.
+To carry out the sensitivity analysis, the same steps from the primary analysis are used, except for step 2.
 Rather than assigning weights equal to the inverse of the propensity score of each observed exit type, weights are assigned by subtracting the propensity score from 1.

-Moreover, this script repeats the primary analysis, but for subsets of the population.
-The first subset is for `agency = KCHA`, and the second subset is for `angecy = SHA`.
+This script repeats the primary analysis, but for subsets of the population.
+The first subset is for `agency = KCHA`, and the second subset is for `agency = SHA`.
 The first two steps of the primary analysis (deriving propensity scores, and assigning weights via IPTW), are repeated.
 Then, before performing the third step (fitting the weighted Cox PH model), the data is subsetted by agency, and separate weighted Cox PH models are fit for each subsetted data set.

-(TO DO: Add ggplot code here.)
+Finally, the script visualizes all regression results in a series of ggplots.
+The code automatically takes in the results of the regression before creating the plots, but it may be useful to refer to documentation on the `ggplot2` package if editing the plot settings is desired.

 ### 04_exit_reason_sensitivity